Mohammad-Mirasadollahi/Get-Sysmon-Access-Rights-Splunk-App/README.md

 For example: /opt/splunk/bin/./splunk restart

-5- Change the Get-Sysmon-Access-Rights app permission to all apps (system)
+5- Change the Sysmon-Access-Rights app permission to all apps (system)

-For example: Go to the Manage Apps section then search for Get-Sysmon-Access-Rights, then from sharing section choose Permissions then select all apps.
+For example: Go to the Manage Apps section then search for Sysmon_Access_Right, then from sharing section choose Permissions then select all apps.

 ![image](https://github.com/Mohammad-Mirasadollahi/Get-Sysmon-Access-Rights-Splunk-App/assets/150103330/d9a271f0-9f08-46b8-b3e2-92cfbd70419f)